Press

 The Robb Report

-The company is an Irish manufacturer specialising in handmade Aran sweaters that are inspired by tradition but not in awe of it.
+Inis Meain is the kind of brand that can’t help but warm your heart, figuratively as well as literally.
+The company is an Irish manufacturer specializing in handmade Aran sweaters that are “inspired by tradition but not in awe of it,” to quote founder Tarlach de Blácam.

 The Irish Times